101 Things to do in India

 Located in Mumbai Harbor, close to the city of Mumbai are Elephanta Caves.
 They are a network of caves with rock sculptures and engravings which date back to thousands of years ago.
 There are caves with Hindu engravings as well as those with Buddhist engravings and sculptures.
 Take an expedition to Elephanta Caves and explore enchanting history of the land.
 You will be amazed something like this exists so close to the concrete jungle of Mumbai.

 If you have ever wondered from where does India get its tag of “the land of snake charmers”, you will find your answer in the Vadi Tribe.
 Vadi Tribe in Gujarat is known for its skill as snake charmers.
 Young children not more than five years old can be seen sitting close to a venomous Cobra and hardly flinching.
-While they may not let you on the secret to snake charming, they can give you some pretty awesome moments.
+While they may not let you on the secret to snake charming, they can give you some pretty awesome moments to add to your list of incredible offbeat experiences in India.

 Rajasthan is one of the most royal states of India, and is perhaps the only one where the royal tradition is still intact.
 Many luxurious palaces of the state have been converted into heritage hotels, and offer a truly luxurious experience.
 If you are looking for a king like experience, consider a stay in one of the many royal hotels in Rajasthan.
 Lake Palace in Udaipur is one of the best known ones, but there are others too.